Pros and Cons of Animation in Education (Based on Science)

 3. Improve engagement

 According to research from The University of Adelaide Australia published in April 2019, Adam et al. developed a series of 36 animated videos at the Stanford School of Medicine in collaboration with four other US medical schools.
 The videos present stories from fictitious patients to provide real-world application of the technical content taught in medical courses.
-Additionally, animations can be used to enrich students’ learning tasks and assessments applying to many fields like business administration and technology.
-Their evidence demonstrates that both engaging student interest and enhancing their understanding of the subject matter constitute important avenues for animated videos to improve students’ overall learning experience.

 Education is not only about teaching but also about inspiring people.
 Unless e-learners have a personal interest in the topics beforehand, it is challenging for educators to motivate students by only talking and giving full-text presentations.
 When it comes to complicated subjects like maths or sciences, the matter becomes worse.
+That’s also when animated educational videos come in.
+It can simplify complex processes and visualize the invisible in just a few minutes.

 4. Motivate students to learn more